probablykasper/vidl/README.md

 As an alternative to `poetry run <command>`, you can run `poetry shell` to enter the virtual environment's bash CLI, and then run your command on it's own.

 # ToDo
+- tell user if download_folder is not set
 - bug: vidl doesn't add album artist
 - Automator shortcut doesn't tell you if there's a (ytdl) error.
 Exit on errors?
 Notify on errors?
 - Optional notifications.
 Tells you when the download starts, when finished and the metadata that was applied